devlinjunker/template.webpack.fend/README.md

 1. Download template and update dependencies
 2. Create HTML files in `src/`
+    - add HtmlWebpackPlugin instances for each new output page in webpack.config.js
-3. Add javascript files and reference in `src/entry.js` to run up your application
+3. Add javascript files and reference in `src/entry.js`  (for up your application
     - add additional javascript entry points in webpack.config.js
-4. Add to `src/index.html` to define your html structure
+4. Add CSS files to `src` and import in javascript
+   - or install CSS libraries with npm and import
-   - add more html files and reference them in webpack.config.js
+   - or reference in HTML template?
 5. Use `npm run start-watch` to compile and run dev server + tests in watch mode
-6. Navigate http://localhost:3030/ to see a development version of your web app
+6. Navigate http://localhost:3030/ to see a development version of your web app with Hot reloading
    - or http://localhost:3030/docs/ to see the documentation